 - Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Alternative Educational Academy of Ogemaw County are described in Note 1 to the financial statements.
-As described in Note 2 to the financial statements, the Alternative Educational Academy of Ogemaw County changed accounting policies related to tax abatements by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 77, "Tax Abatement Disclosures", in 2017.
-In the current year, no related disclosures were required for the Alternative Educational Academy of Ogemaw County.
-The application of existing policies was not changed during 2017.
-We noted no transactions entered into by the government unit during the year for which there is a lack of authoritative guidance or consensus.
+The significant accounting policies used by the Alternative Education Academy of Ogemaw County are described in Note 1 to the financial statements.
+We noted no transactions entered into by the Alternative Education Academy of Ogemaw County during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period. - Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected. - The financial statement disclosures are neutral, consistent, and clear.